-- 6.2.8.
-Activating Private Keys
+- 6.2.8 Activating Private Keys

-- 6.2.9.
-Deactivating Private Keys
+- 6.2.9 Deactivating Private Keys

-- 6.2.10.
-Destroying Private Keys
+- 6.2.10 Destroying Private Keys

-- 6.2.11.
-Cryptographic Module Capabilities
+- 6.2.11 Cryptographic Module Capabilities

-6.3.
-OTHER ASPECTS OF KEY PAIR MANAGEMENT
+- 6.3 Other aspects of key pair management

-6.3.1.
-Public Key Archival
+- 6.3.1 Public key archival

-6.3.2.
-Certificate Operational Periods and Key Pair Usage Periods
+- 6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
-Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.
+Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
+Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.